ubirch/ubirch-protocol/README.md

 ## Basic Message Format

 The ubirch protocol basic message format wraps the payload with an authentication header and a signature.
-The header and payload are combined in a serialized [msgpack](https://msgpack.org) array.
+The complete message, including header,payload and signature are combined in a serialized [msgpack](https://msgpack.org) array.
-The signature is attached a fixed length 64-byte array.

 ```
 +=========+======+================+=========+-----------+